dumux/dumux/examples/1ptracer/doc/_intro.md

     └── spatialparams_tracer.hh -> parameter distributions for the tracer transport simulation
 ```

-In order to define a simulation setup in DuMuX, you need to implement compile-time settings,
+In order to define a simulation setup in DuMu<sup>x</sup>, you need to implement compile-time settings,
-where you specify the classes and compile-time options that DuMuX should use for the simulation.
+where you specify the classes and compile-time options that DuMu<sup>x</sup> should use for the simulation.
 Moreover, a `Problem` class needs to be implemented, in which the initial and boundary conditions
 are specified.
 Finally, spatially-distributed values for the parameters required by the used model
 are implemented in a `SpatialParams` class.